Former Supreme Court Justice John Paul Stevens dies at 99

 A great-grandfather, Stevens eased into an active retirement of writing and speaking, still fit for swimming and tennis in Fort Lauderdale, where he and his second wife, Maryan, kept a home away from Washington.

-He is survived by two daughters, Elizabeth and Susan, nine grandchildren and 13 great-grandchildren.
+He is survived by two daughters, Elizabeth and Susan, who were with him when he died.
+Other survivors include nine grandchildren and 13 great-grandchildren.
 Stevens' first wife, Elizabeth, second wife, Maryan, and two children died before him.
+Funeral arrangements are pending, the Supreme Court said in a statement announcing his death.
+But he is expected to be buried in Arlington National Cemetery, next to Maryan.

+Born in 1920, Stevens was a privileged child of a bygone era: He met Amelia Earhart and Charles Lindbergh at the family hotel and was at the ballpark when Babe Ruth hit his famous "called-shot" home run in the 1932 World Series.

+He joined the Navy the day before the attack on Pearl Harbor, and was awarded the Bronze Star for his service with a Japanese code-breaking team.
+The code breakers' work enabled the U.S. to shoot down a plane carrying the commander of the Japanese Navy, and that targeted wartime killing later contributed to his misgivings about the death penalty.